deepakpillai/WebSpider/README.md

 ## We welcome contributions!
 If you have ideas for new features, optimizations, or bug fixes, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the apache 2.0 License.

 Acknowledgments
 Special thanks to all the open-source projects and contributors who made this project possible.